rudramenaria/audio-test/README.md

 Audio player with custom waveform.

 Using Flutter version 2.10.2
-To use to just pull the repository and run the code.
+For installation just pull the repository and run the code.
 Audio file is available in assets folder.

 ## Getting Started